 Social Functions.
 Social functions such as parties, dances, activities, guest speakers, or other entertainment must be sponsored by recognized campus organizations.
 College facilities are made available for such activities when possible.
 Approval for such activities begins by submitting an Activity Request Form, which may be obtained from the Dean of Student Development and Wallace Campus in the Administration Building, Room 110, on the Wallace Campus and the Dean of Student Affairs and Sparks Campus in the Administrative Building on the Sparks Campus.
-Wallace Community College students who bring guests or visitors onto College property or to any College sponsored activity are responsible for their conduct.
+Wallace Community College students who bring guests or visitors onto College property or to any College-sponsored activity are responsible for their conduct.

 Organizations.
-Student organizations on the Wallace Campus include the Association of Students of Practical Nursing, Baptist Campus Ministries, Chamber Choir, Diplomats, Jazz Band, Phi Theta Kappa (PTK), Student Government Association (SGA), Wallace Association of Nursing Students (WANS), and the Wallace College Singers.
+Student organizations on the Wallace Campus include the Association of Students of Practical Nursing, Baptist Campus Ministries, Chamber Choir, Diplomats, the Elite Group, Jazz Band, Phi Theta Kappa (PTK), Respiratory Therapy Association for Better Breathing (RTABB), Sigma Delta Kappa English Honor Society, Student Government Association (SGA), Wallace Association of Nursing Students (WANS), and the Wallace College Singers.
 Student organizations on the Sparks Campus include the Vocational Industrial Clubs of America (VICA), SGA, PTK, National Vocational-Technical Honor Society, and Diplomats.